This is a list of all epidemiology courses. For more information, see Epidemiology.

 Direct involvement in actions being taken at local community level; topics include environmental health, infectious diseases, chronic diseases, and pediatric health; practical examples and hands-on experiences during site visits for topic-specific field investigations.
+Offered spring semesters.
 Prerequisites: BIOL:1140 or BIOL:1141 or BIOL:1411.
-Requirements: biology or microbiology course work.
+Requirements: biology or microbiology coursework.
 Same as CPH:4250.

 Epidemiological concepts and methods; design of descriptive and analytic studies, such as aggregate, case series, cross-sectional, case-control, cohort studies, clinical trials; application of epidemiology to public health practice; communication and dissemination of epidemiological findings.

 EPID:4450 Public Health Data 2 s.h.

 Concepts and methods of obtaining and using public health data in community settings; how public health data are used for epidemiologic investigations and prevention programs.
 Corequisites: EPID:4400.

 EPID:4510 Injury and Violence Prevention 3 s.h.

 How epidemiologic and other scientific studies underlie public health practice; relationship between evidence and action; controversies at interface of science and policy.

 EPID:5200 Principles of Public Health Informatics 3 s.h.